 Curve waitlist & refer-a-friend program

-OMAAT readers are also welcome to leave their referral codes in the comments section, so that others can use them.
+OMAAT readers are welcome to leave their referral codes in the comments section, so that others can use them (and please use those and not mine — after all, I’ve already gotten my invite to apply).

-Curve plans on entering the United States market in the near future, and it could prove very useful for anyone collecting miles & points.
+Curve is in the process of launching in the United States, and select people are now being invited to apply for the card.
+This could provide very useful for anyone collecting miles & points.
 Curve essentially lets you use a single payment card, and then link several other cards so that you can maximize your rewards with every transaction.

 If you join the waitlist now, you’ll even be able to earn 1% cashback on your purchases for the first six months, on top of the credit card rewards you usually earn.
 There’s plenty of long-term value beyond that, like no foreign transaction fees (which pairs nicely with cards that are rewarding but have foreign transaction fees), the chance to change which card you use for transactions after the fact, and more.